- 1Department of Stomatology, Liaocheng People's Hospital, Liaocheng, China

 Inclusion and exclusion criteria

 The inclusion criteria were as follows: participants aged between 18–40 years; with good health and no systemic diseases; those that had at least 20 natural teeth; and with a plaque index of ≥1.5.
-Following screening, subjects were excluded if there were: (1) women who were currently pregnant, lactating, or planning to become pregnant in the next 2 months; (2) patients with periodontal diseases; (3) patients who wore dental appliances; (4) those who at the time had five dental caries or mucosal lesions requiring treatment; (5) those with a history of allergy to any of the tools used in the study; (6) those taking drugs that could have an impact on the test results; and (7) those who had participated in oral clinical tests within 1 month.
+Following screening, subjects were excluded if there were as follows: (1) women who were currently pregnant, lactating, or planning to become pregnant in the next 2 months; (2) patients with periodontal diseases; (3) patients who wore dental appliances; (4) those who at the time had five dental caries or mucosal lesions requiring treatment; (5) those with a history of allergy to any of the tools used in the study; (6) those taking drugs that could have an impact on the test results; and (7) those who had participated in oral clinical tests within 1 month.

 General design

-The changes of molar microflora colonization detected by the real-time fluorescent quantitative polymerase chain reaction
+Changes in molar microflora colonization detected by the real-time fluorescent quantitative polymerase chain reaction

 In this study, a total of 48 subjects with 12 subjects in each group were selected.
 By scraping the buccal supragingival plaque of the subjects’ molars (first and second molars), extracting the plaque DNA, and detecting the colonization changes of Streptococcus mutans, Streptococcus oralis, Actinomyces neisseria, Actinomyces caries, and Lactobacillus in the plaque by RQ-PCR technology, we could better evaluate the plaque removal effect.

 Before plaque staining, cotton wool was used to separate the dampness, and then a curler was used to scrape the dental plaque on the buccal gingiva of the first and second molars.
-The dental plaque was put into an EP tube filled with PBS and transferred to −2°C for storage within 2 h.
-The samples were taken out, centrifuged, and the concentration and purity of DNA were extracted.
+The dental plaque was put into an EP tube filled with PBS and placed at −2°C for storage within 2 h.
+The samples were taken out and centrifuged, and the concentration and purity of DNA were extracted.
 The 1.5mlEP tube filled with DNA was sealed with a sealing membrane and placed at −8°C for storage.
 The specific primers were detected by conventional PCR, and primers (7, 8) were designed with reference to the relevant literature.
 The final primer selection was as shown for flora amplification and analysis of the amplification products.
-With a 2000 DNA marker as the measurement standard of the size of target gene fragments, all the amplification products showed specific bands that were consistent with the expected lengths of DNA fragments during primer design and synthesis.
+With a 2000 DNA marker as the measurement standard of the size of target gene fragments, all the amplification products showed specific bands consistent with the expected lengths of DNA fragments during primer design and synthesis.
 No specific amplification was conducted except for the target bands, suggesting that the primers had good specificity and could be used for the real-time fluorescent quantitative PCR reaction.
 For the fluorescence quantitative standard curve and dissolution curve formed by the amplification of genomic DNA of dental plaque bacteria, the dissolution curves presented sharp single peaks, indicating that the primers had good specificity, the amplification product was single, and there was no dimer.
 The linear correlations were all above 0.99, and the amplification efficiency was between 80% and 90%, indicating that the amplification efficiency was high.
 The target band was observed under ultraviolet light, and the main cariogenic bacteria were detected by PCR (refer to the standard operating procedure).
-The data were detected by Bio-Rad CFX manager 3.0, and the experimental results were analyzed by the Normalized Expression (2−ΔΔCT Ct) method.
+The data were detected by Bio-Rad CFX manager 3.0, and the experimental results were analyzed by the normalized expression (2−ΔΔCT Ct) method.

 Statistical analysis